Miguel Gonzalez has excelled since his recall. (en.wikipedia.org)

 Now it’s your turn.
-Let us know in the comments below what you think the future holds for Paul Maholm.
+Let us know in the comments below who your favourite Fantasy baseball waiver wire pick of the week is.

 Crave more in-depth Fantasy analysis?
 Then join us every Thursday at 9 p.m.
 EST for RotoRob Fantasy Baseball Weekly Podcast on Blogtalkradio as we entertain and edify you for an hour or more each week.
-This week, RotoRob will be joined by MLB Writer Michael Seff.
 Tune in here.

 Save $1 on the 2014 Fantasy Football Guide